Mason Verger: Hannibal

 Lecter is arrested soon afterward for committing a series of murders, and Mason tries to influence the resulting trial to make sure Lecter receives the death penalty.
 When Lecter is instead found not guilty by reason of insanity and institutionalized, Mason begins plotting to feed Lecter alive to a pack of wild boars, specially bred for the purpose.

 After his disfigurement, Mason becomes a recluse, rarely leaving Muskrat Farm, his country estate.
 He nevertheless indulges in whatever paraphilias his disability allows, such as getting sexual gratification from making children cry.
 Verger's only sources of human contact are his assistant, Cordell—a fellow sex offender—and Margot, who works for Mason as a bodyguard.
 Margot despises her brother, but stays in his employ to persuade him to donate his sperm to her partner, Judy Ingram, so they can conceive a child.
 Mason strings her along, knowing she cannot leave if she wants to see her share of the Verger family fortune; their father had disinherited her when she came out as a lesbian, and willed his estate to any future heir Mason might have.

-Seven years after Lecter's escape in The Silence of the Lambs, Mason pays Lecter's former guard, Barney Matthews, for information leading to his capture.
+Seven years after Lecter's escape in The Silence of the Lambs, Mason bribes Lecter's former guard, Barney Matthews, for information leading to his capture.

 When detective Rinaldo Pazzi spots Lecter in Florence, Italy, he contacts Mason in hopes of collecting the reward money.
 Mason bribes Justice Department official Paul Krendler to discredit Lecter's foil Clarice Starling in order to coax Lecter out of hiding.
 He hires a gang of Sardinians to kidnap Lecter, and instructs Pazzi to lead Lecter to them.

 Lecter learns of Mason's plot, and kills Pazzi as he flees to the United States.
 Mason's men eventually capture Lecter, and he prepares to enjoy his long-awaited revenge.
 However, Lecter escapes his bonds, with help from Starling.

 Mason is finally killed when Margot forcibly collects his sperm using a cattle prod and a condom, then forces Mason’s pet eel into his mouth, the resulting wounds drowning him in his own blood.